TÜRKIYE

 Cappadocian Culture

-This morning we visit Zelve Open Air Museum, one of the earliest monastic settlements in Cappadocia, which flourished during the Byzantine era, and the site is home to fifteen Byzantine-era cave churches dating back to the 500s, making it one of Cappadocia’s most historically significant sites.
-Following the Byzantine era, Zelve transformed during the Ottoman period into a remarkable example of religious harmony, evidenced by the presence of both churches and a rare rock-cut mosque within the same community, and we will explore parts of the vast site and its many treasures.
 We then proceed to the small village of Ayvalı and the traditional stone arch house of the Cappadocia Home Cooking School, where we will enjoy not only a leisurely cooking class but also Turkish hospitality and a glimpse into traditional village life.
 Taking ingredients from the garden, we will prepare regional dishes before sitting down together to enjoy the fruits of our labour.
-We then return to our hotel where the rest of the afternoon is at leisure.
-Dinner this evening in our hotel.
+We return to our hotel in the late afternoon and reconvene in the evening to attend Saruhan Kervansaray, where, in its peaceful 15th-century setting, we observe the sacred Whirling Dervishes’ ceremony, performed by members of the Sufi Islamic tradition.
+Our day concludes with dinner back at our hotel.
 Overnight Cappadocia (B, L, D)

 • Day 8 | Friday 25 September